 Prolonged Effects

 The prolonged effects of a spiked drink can be just as debilitating as the immediate symptoms.
-Substances like GHB can affect individuals both physically and cognitively, leading to impairment that can last for many hours.
-The effects of GHB, for instance, can linger for up to seven hours, causing ongoing confusion and memory loss.
+Substances containing amines can affect individuals both physically and cognitively, leading to impairment that can last for many hours.
+The effects of these substances, for instance, can linger for up to seven hours, causing ongoing confusion and memory loss.

 Detection Windows for Common Substances